Uncaught-TypeError/travelvista-app/Guide_and_Info.md

 * Node.js and npm
 * Git

-### Step 1: Clone the Repository
+## Step 1: Clone the Repository
-Open your terminal and navigate to the directory where you want to clone the project.
-Run the following command to clone the repository:

-### Step 2: Install Composer Dependencies
+## Step 2: Install Composer Dependencies
-Navigate to the project directory using the terminal:
+### Navigate to the project directory using the terminal:

 `cd your-laravel-project`

-Install the project's PHP dependencies using Composer:
+### Install the project's PHP dependencies using Composer:

 `composer install`

-### Step 3: Set Up Environment Variables
+## Step 3: Set Up Environment Variables
-Copy the .env.example file and create a new .env file:
+### Copy the .env.example file and create a new .env file:

 `cp .env.example .env`

-Generate a unique application key:
+### Generate a unique application key:

 `php artisan key:generate`

-### Step 4: Database Migration and Seeding
+## Step 4: Database Migration and Seeding
-Run database migrations and seed the database with sample data:
+### Run database migrations and seed the database with sample data:

 `php artisan migrate --seed`

-### Step 5: Start the Development Server
+## Step 5: Start the Development Server
-Start the Laravel development server:
+### Start the Laravel development server:

 `php artisan serve`

-Your Laravel application should now be running at http://127.0.0.1:8000.
+### Your Laravel application should now be running at http://127.0.0.1:8000.
 You can access it in your web browser.

-Step 6: Install and Set Up Vite
+## Step 6: Install and Set Up Vite
-If your project uses Vite for frontend development, follow these steps.
+### If your project uses Vite for frontend development, follow these steps.
 Otherwise, you can skip this section.
 In this project I used vite.

-Install npm dependencies:
+### Install npm dependencies:

 `npm install`

-Compile and watch for frontend changes:
+### Compile and watch for frontend changes:

 `npm run dev`

-### Additional Steps
+## Additional Steps

 Troubleshooting: If you encounter any issues during setup, please refer to the [Laravel documentation](https://laravel.com/docs) or seek help from the community.

 Configuration: Review the `.env` file to configure database connections, mail settings, and other application-specific configurations.